Shape Editing & Viewing

 Arranging Shapes: Shape orders within a layer can be re-arranged by choosing the Shape ▸ Arrange menu item.
 This option can also be accessed by control-clicking on a shape.

-Line Join Style: If your shape has a stroke, you can modify the appearance of its line join style under the cogwheel in the inspector palette.
-There are 3 options: pointed, rounded, and bevel.
-Pointed is the default stroke appearance.
+Join Style: If your shape has a stroke, you can modify the appearance of its join style.
+There are 3 options: miter, rounded, and bevel.
+Miter is the default stroke appearance.
 If you currently have a corner radius on your shape, you cannot modify the line join style.

 Anti-aliasing: Antialiasing refers to the smoothing of jagged edges to improve appearance.
-This option to select anti-aliasing is available by clicking the cogwheel button in the inspector.
+This option to select anti-aliasing is available towards the top of the shape inspector

 Blending Modes: All of the blending modes available for layers are also available for shapes.
-Click on the cogwheel in the inspector to access the dropdown menu.
+Click on the dropdown menu in the shape inspector to see the various options.
 Shape blending modes affect how shapes interact with one another.

 Boolean Path Operations